-- Other Visions - Some beautiful, some strange.
+- City-TLD Visions - Some beautiful, some strange.

-Each of the 250+ chapters on this wiki invites user contributions and is linked to one of the following key pages.
-Read and write on them.
-Note however, to write you must first join the project.
+Each page here invites user contributions and is linked to one of the following key pages.
+We urge you to read and to write on them. [ Note: to write you must first join the project.]

 - Mission & Objectives - Why we exist and what we hope to accomplish.